How I have embraced conscious fashion and clothing habits

 Supporting conscious fashion manufacturers

 With buying so much clothing second-hand, I feel ok to spend money when I need something new from ethical and sustainable manufacturers.
 There are more and more companies around now who pay their workers fairly, and who use sustainable materials and environmentally aware practices.
-I LOVE bamboo clothes from my trusted Australian brand Bamboo Body.
-They are so soft and comfortable, and breathable as they’re all-natural fibre.
-Bamboo is a great resource that doesn’t require pesticides and is highly sustainable.
 And I feel good that I don’t need to support companies who exploit their workers and the environment.

 We also restrained from buying into the bargains lining every street market.
 It was amazing to see the staggering amount of clothing that is made for tourists, just in the few places in the world that we visited.
 But it was also reassuring to see that practices are changing everywhere, and it was still easy to support sustainable options when we shopped.
 My post on Responsible Travel in Siem Reap details some excellent producers and social enterprises in Cambodia.